ckampfe/zeroclarkthirty.com/posts/2018-06-09-usic-database.md

 Here, we define out database connection as `datasource` using `defstate`.
 We tell mount how to start using `:start` and `:stop` key-value pairs, providing the "action" as the value to its respective key.
 When you tell Mount to start, it will run the `:start` action, and `:stop` when you tell it to stop.
+(Aside: the values you provide to `defstate` are raw expressions, because `defstate` wraps them in functions)

 You can use this pattern to manage connections to queues, start webservers, initialize job schedulers, etc.
 If you want to see how else you can use Mount, I recommend you [check out the documentation](https://github.com/tolitius/mount).